 The Election Integrity Action Team is committed to protecting all aspects of Wisconsin's elections.
-While we support those who are working to make voter registration and voting more convenient and reliable for eligible voters, we are currently focusing our efforts on the appropriate use and management of election technology.
+We are currently focusing our efforts on the appropriate use and management of election technology, which we believe is the weakest link in Wisconsin's election practices and the one that gets least serious attention.

-For more information on how Wisconsin's elections can be better protected, check out these links:
+For more information on how Wisconsin's elections can be better protected, follow our Election Integrity Blog and check out these links:

-- Five things you can do to help to protect Wisconsin elections in only a few hours a year.
-(Link to be added.)
+Five things you can do to help to protect Wisconsin elections in only a few hours a year.

 - Development Document